 How Does The U.S. Open Work

-The rules for the 2019 U.S. Open Championship are quite straight forward.
+The rules for the 2021 U.S. Open Championship are quite straightforward.
 The tournament will feature four rounds of 18 holes for 72 total of stroke play.
 At the end of the four rounds, the player with the lowest number of strokes will be crowned the champion.
 Up until 2017, a full 18 holes would be used in a playoff if there was a tie between two or more golfers at the end of four rounds.

 Here is the complete list of U.S. Open Champions dating back to 1895: